 Taking Public Transportation to and from Disneyland and Universal Studios Hollywood

 Whether you are coming from Los Angeles, South Orange County, North San Diego or Riverside/San Bernardino, you can jump on the train to the Anaheim Regional Transportation Intermodal Center (ARTIC).
 This giant dome of a building is located within walking distance of both Angels Stadium and The Honda Center (where the Ducks play).
 Kids love trains, so the ride to Disneyland just might be equally exciting as visiting Disneyland itself!

 Shuttles follow Disneyland hours, so they start usually an hour before park opening, and the last shuttles leave about 20 minutes after park closing.
-Keep in mind that in comparison, it can easily take much longer than the shuttle ride to park at Disneyland Resort and wait for a resort shuttle, so you might be able to maximize your time if you don’t drive to the resort.
+Keep in mind that in comparison, during busy times, it can easily take as long or even longer to park at Disneyland Resort and wait for a resort shuttle, so you might be able to maximize your time if you don’t drive to the resort.
 To head back to the station, walk back to the transportation area and wait at #15 to take Route 15 back to the station.
 Be sure to show your train ticket.

 There are many great day trips you can make using the trains.
 You can travel up to Union Station in LA, which is located near Olvera Street Historic District.
-You can also take the train for day trips down to south Orange County to historic San Juan Capistrano (home of the Mission and petting zoo) or San Clemente (one of the best beach towns with great walking trails, dining, shopping and a pier).
+You can also take the train for day trips down to south Orange County to historic San Juan Capistrano (home of the Mission and petting zoo) or San Clemente (one of the best beach towns with great walking trails along the beach, dining, shopping and a pier).